carlweng/obliv_bucketization/README.md

 respectively.

 ## Benchmarks
-We test and report the performance of the bucketization protocol.
+We test and report the performance of the bucketization protocol[1].
 The datasets above are used as the inputs.
 The output is a histogram aggregated by the keys.
 We consider the threshold parameter to prune the layered bucketization.

-The results achieve differential privacy.
+The results achieve (\epsilon,\delta)-differential privacy with \epsilon=1 and \delta=2^{-40}.
+Additionally, we set M=81 for 32-bit keys in
+2-layer bucketization and M=405 for 128-bit keys in 8-layer bucketization.
+The detailed analysis can be found at [1].

-The experiments are done in three Microsoft Azure Standard D8s v4 machines each equipped with 8vCPU and 32GiB RAM.
+The experiments are done in 3 Microsoft Azure Standard D8s v4 machines each equipped with 8vCPU and 32GiB RAM.
 Two of them are located at the us-west region and one of them is located at us-east region.
 The round-trip delay between the west and east is 64ms.

 | key size (bits) | #keys | domain size | threshold | running time (seconds) |
 | --------------- | ----- | ----------- | --------- | ---------------------- |
 | 32  | 1,000,000 | 1,048,576 | 200 | 9.89   |
 | 128 | 1,000,000 | 1,048,476 | 500 | 352.14 |

+## References
+[1] Aggregate Measurement via Oblivious Shuffling.
+Erik Anderson, Melissa Chase, F. Betul Durak, Esha Ghosh, Kim Laine, Chenkai Weng. [https://eprint.iacr.org/2021/1490](https://eprint.iacr.org/2021/1490).